cormullion/Karnak.jl/docs/src/syntax.md

 !!! note

-    If you define these functions, all the separate vertex/edge keywords are ignored.
+    If you define these functions, all the other vertex/edge keywords are ignored.

 ```
 vertexfunction = my_vertexfunction(vertex, coordinates)